 - Percentage change in quantity of torches = (15000 – 10000)/(15000 + 10000)/2 = 5000/12500 = 40%

 - Percentage change in price of batteries = (8 – 10)/(10 + 8)/2 = -2/9 = -22.22%

 - Thus, cross price elasticity of demand = 40%/-22.22% = -1.8

-Since, the cross price elasticity of demand of torches and batteries is negative, thus these two are complimentary goods.
+Since the cross-price elasticity of demand of torches and batteries is negative, thus these two are complementary goods.

 Calculate the cross-price elasticity of demand.
 The percentage change in the price of apple juice changed by 18% and the percentage change in the quantity of demand changed of orange juice by 12%.